Blind signature

+To allow verification of Bob's signature, c" must be decryptable by a 3rd party, using Bob's public key, to obtain m.

 Blind signatures can also be used to provide unlinkability, which prevents the signer from linking the blinded message it signs to a later un-blinded version that it may be called upon to verify.
 In this case, the signer's response is first "un-blinded" prior to verification in such a way that the signature remains valid for the un-blinded message.
 This can be useful in schemes where anonymity is required.

 Blind signature schemes can be implemented using a number of common public key signing schemes, for instance RSA and DSA.
 To perform such a signature, the message is first "blinded", typically by combining it in some way with a random "blinding factor".
 The blinded message is passed to a signer, who then signs it using a standard signing algorithm.
 The resulting message, along with the blinding factor, can be later verified against the signer's public key.
 In some blind signature schemes, such as RSA, it is even possible to remove the blinding factor from the signature before it is verified.
 In these schemes, the final output (message/signature) of the blind signature scheme is identical to that of the normal signing protocol.